anti-yREX/hacker-news-api/README.md

 This enpoint can be accessed using `/past-stories` appended to `baseURL` ie. `http://localhost:3000/past-stories` .

-**Response Content:** All past stories that were served by `/top-stories` endpoint in the form of an array.
+**Response Content:** All past stories that were served by `/top-stories` are listed by this endpoint in the form of an array.
 Each element of array has contents exactly as same as `/top-stories`.

 ---